joshrotenberg/goyum/README.md

 if err != nil {
 	// deal with err
 } else {
+	// check result.TotalMatchCount for the number of results
-	// dig around in the result for the recipe you want
+	// dig around in result.Matches for the recipe you want }
-}
 ```

 Full API documentation can be found at godoc.org: http://godoc.org/github.com/joshrotenberg/goyum

+## About

+Full disclosure: I wrote this mainly as an exercise to get familiar with Go.
+I'm not an employee of/contractor for Yummly, and Yummly does not support this library.
+If you happen to use this library and have issues or requests, please file them [here](https://github.com/joshrotenberg/goyum/issues).